idealparable/BibleQ/JairusDaughtContra.md

 All will be LSB.
 Square brackets (mine) are italic in LSB, indicating words not directly in original but according to LSB translators implied by the surrounding grammar.
 (Except square brackets with "[fn]" which is BLB footnote links, preserved in the copypaste.)
 Double square brackets -ing construction (mine) explain the asterisked past-tense LSB (see LSB Preface).
 Slashes (mine) delimit Scripture quotes.
 Garment incident is skipped.

+Matthew 9:

-Matthew 9: /18 While He was saying these things to them, behold, [fn]a [synagogue] [fn]official came and [fn]was bowing down before Him, and said, “My daughter has just died; but come and lay Your hand on her, and she will live.”
+<blockquote><span class="bbq">/18 While He was saying these things to them, behold, [fn]a [synagogue] [fn]official came and [fn]was bowing down before Him, and said, “My daughter has just died; but come and lay Your hand on her, and she will live.”

 19 - And Jesus got up and [began] to follow him, and so did His disciples.

 23 - And when Jesus came into the [fn]official’s house, and saw the flute-players and the crowd in noisy disorder,

 24 - He was saying, “Leave; for the girl has not died, but is asleep.”
-And they [began] laughing at Him./
+And they [began] laughing at Him./</span></blockquote>

 Pause: I completely forgot that my point about Lazarus could have been made right here!
 Should we object that Jesus "didn't say" that she died, so Jesus must have literally meant she was merely asleep?

 Addition for this article version: My point about Lazarus in the conversation prior to starting this, was when Jesus said he had merely fallen asleep, but then later clarified he meant that he had died, should his disciples object "but that's not what you said!"?
 Re: the skeptic objecting that "died" is what Matthew said, and any figurative meaning "isn't what it says".
 (My paraphrase from memory.)

-/25 - But when the crowd had been sent out, coming in, He took her by the hand, and the girl [fn]got up.
+<blockquote><span class="bbq">/25 - But when the crowd had been sent out, coming in, He took her by the hand, and the girl [fn]got up.

-26 - And this news spread throughout all that land./
+26 - And this news spread throughout all that land./</span></blockquote>

 So in Matthew, an official (translators say a synagogue one) came and was bowing.
 Based on the norm, our first question is if this is embedding; servants of the official coming and bowing spoken of as if the official himself personally.
 We know this is the case of a similar contradiction false allegation about a centurion.